ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int list list = [[1; 2]; [3; 4]; [5; 6]]
 ```

-Each list can have a head (its first element) and a tail (the list of the rest
-of its elements).
 There are two built-in operators on lists.
-The `::`, or cons
+The `::`, or cons operator,
-operator, adds one element to the front of a list.
+adds one element to the front of a list.
 The `@`, or append operator,
 combines two lists:

 ```ocaml